Questions & Answers

 What is the starting pay?

-The pay is based on a percentage of the Journeyman scale for that occupation.
-Currently $20.25 for the Inside Program, $19.28 for Limited Energy and $17.62 for Residential.
-Raises are given on the basis of on-the-job training hours, job performance, classroom attendance and grades.
+The pay is based on a percentage of the Journey Electrician scale for that occupation.
+Raises are given on the basis of on-the-job training hours, job performance, classroom attendance, and grades.
+Click here to see the most current pay scales.

 Does it cost to attend school?